Skip to main content

 • “But beneath its shiny exterior, the game is bogged down by an avalanche of design missteps: an unforgiving learning curve, clumsy controls, under-explained mechanics, and a gameplay loop that implodes from grind to godmode too quickly.”

-• “The gameplay just consists of pressing the same button for combat; there's no real combos or moves, just different weapons that all basically do the same thing.”
+• “The gameplay just consists of pressing the same button for combat, there's no real combos or moves, just different weapons that all basically do the same thing.”

 • graphics

-107 mentions Positive Neutral Negative
+115 mentions Positive Neutral Negative

-• “The graphics are a real treat with this clean pixel art shader that works very well, and when you get a build that works well it's a sensory overload with the tons of things exploding on screen and loot being dropped.”
+• “The graphics are a real treat with this clean pixel art shader that works very well, and when you get a build that works well it's a sensory overload with tons of things exploding on screen and loot being dropped.”

 • “The graphics and style can be a bit of an eyesore at times, so it's not for everyone.”